collinhover/kaiopua/README.md

 #### Web-native science fiction builder / puzzle game

 The aim of the project is to create an epistemic game to teach players how to think like a creative professional in web or game design.
+Tangentially, also about Hawaii!
 As noted by epistemicgames.org:

 *"Creative professionals learn innovative thinking through training that is very different from traditional academic classrooms because innovative thinking means more than just knowing the right answers on a test.
 It also means having real-world skills, high standards and professional values, and a particular way of thinking about problems and justifying solutions."*